ymat2/code-note/README.md

-# code-note
-Scribbles of programing languages and commandline tools.
+# Scribbles of programing languages and commandline tools.